Master in International and Diplomatic Studies

 The program prepares for professional and/or academic careers.
 The major opportunities for its graduates are:

-- career diplomacy at ministries of foreign affairs, ministries of defence or other;
+- career diplomacy at ministries of foreign affairs, ministries of defense or other;

 - high-level international expertise in government or civil service;